woossi0/suite/docs/usermanual/source/introduction/index.rst

 Introduction
 ============

-This section will guide you through the basic functionality of the OpenGeo Suite.
+This section will guide you through the basic functionality of OpenGeo Suite.
 More detailed information is available in upcoming sections.

 .. toctree::
    :maxdepth: 2